Lurkars/ena-eke-proxy/README.md

 # ENA Exposue Key export proxy

-This is a proxy for getting an [Exposure Key Export](https://developers.google.com/android/exposure-notifications/exposure-key-file-format) to an [ESP-ENA](https://github.com/Lurkars/esp-ena) with the *ena-eke-proxy* module.
+This is a proxy for getting an [Exposure Key Export](https://developers.google.com/android/exposure-notifications/exposure-key-file-format) to [esp-ena](https://github.com/Lurkars/esp-ena) with *ena-eke-proxy* module.

 ### Features implemented